-(a) Have written permission from a parent or guardian to transport the child; (b) Have a vehicle equipped with seat belts; and

-(c) Comply with KRS 189.125 regarding child restraint and seating.

--- Describe any variations based on the age of the children in care N/A
+- (a) Have written permission from a parent or guardian to transport the child; (b) Have a vehicle equipped with seat belts; and - (c) Comply with KRS 189.125 regarding child restraint and seating. - -- Describe any variations based on the age of the children in care N/A - -- Describe if relatives are exempt from this requirement N/A - 10.
+Pediatric first aid and cardiopulmonary resuscitation (CPR) certification - -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)

-10. Pediatric first aid and cardiopulmonary resuscitation (CPR) certification first aid and CPR training.
+All CCDF providers are required to have a staff member present with current pediatric first aid and CPR training.
 Registered and certified family child care providers must be certified in infant/child CPR and first aid.
 In Type I and II licensed programs, at least one person on duty is required to be certified in infant/child CPR and first aid.